SECRETS of State Farm Car Accident Claims Handling Exposed!

 Several years ago, CNN’s Anderson Cooper did an excellent investigative piece about the claims handling procedures of State Farm and a couple of other major companies.
 What it boiled down to is this – State Farm was using the “Three D” approach, “deny, delay, and defend,” particularly on what they considered “lower impact” (i.e. the most common) claims.
 State Farm found that by fighting as hard as they could against people making car accident claims, they were able to significantly increase their profit margins.
 Essentially, State Farm was exposed to be making it so hard to pursue fair compensation, that many people would give up the fight and just settle for the low offers.
 State Farm (and other insurance companies) argue that they need to play with such “hardball” tactics in order to fight fraud, but the fact is that only a very tiny percentage of auto accident claims are fraudulent.
 I cannot keep count of the number of times I’ve represented a car accident victim making a claim against State Farm express shock at they way they are treated: “But its all those OTHER people that are abusing the system, I’ve got a legitimate claim and just want fair treatment!”
 Yep, I know – welcome to the world of the “Three Ds.”

-If you have been injured, and want to be treated fairly when making a State Farm car accident claim, call the offices of nationally recognized personal injury attorney Stewart J. Guss at 800-898-4877 today for a free consultation.
+If you have been injured, and want to be treated fairly when making a State Farm car accident claim, call the offices of nationally recognized personal injury attorney Stewart J. Guss at 800-898-4877 today for a free consultation or CLICK HERE to contact us.
 With principal offices in Houston, Texas, he has been fighting against “hardball” adjuster tactics for over 20 years.
 Remember, there is no charge for your consultation, and you will pay no fee unless they win your case!